Five more arrested in France over Louvre jewellery heist, says prosecutor

 Paris police have arrested five new suspects in the Louvre crown jewel heist, the Paris prosecutor has confirmed, a day after prosecutors said two other suspects had “partially” admitted to charges of theft and conspiracy.

-The group includes one “main” suspect, according to Paris Public Prosecutor Laure Beccuau, the AFP news agency reported on Thursday.
-Quoting judiciary sources, radio station RTL said the arrests unfolded simultaneously throughout the Paris area late on Wednesday evening.
+The group includes one suspect who was identified by his DNA at the crime scene, according to Paris Public Prosecutor Laure Beccuau, who told radio station RTL that he was “one of the objectives of the investigators”.

 Recommended Storieslist of 4 items